D3lt4lph4/papers/docs/tracking/maskprop.md

 ![image2]( https://raw.githubusercontent.com/D3lt4lph4/papers/master/docs/images/tracking/maskprop/mask_prop_2.png "image 2")

-For each of the predicted instances at time \[t\]:
+For each of the predicted instances at time t:

-- Instance Feature Computation: the feature tensor a time \[t\] is masked with the predicted target instance to only keep features theoretically describing the target instance
+- Instance Feature Computation: the feature tensor a time t is masked with the predicted target instance to only keep features theoretically describing the target instance
 - Instance Feature Propagation: Subtraction between the tensors describing the frames allows to get movement information to compute the positions of the Deformable Convolutions
 - Propageted Instance Segmentation: Using the concatenation of the reference feature tensor re-aligned with Deformable Convolutions and the tensor at target time, the new instance is predicted